BPM Tips

 An additional difference relating to symbols is their availability.
 In DFDs you have 4 elements (Process, Flow, Store, and Terminator/External entity).
 In BPMN you have many more symbols.
 On the one hand, it means that DFDs may be easier to read (especially by people with no training).
 However, on the other hand, it also means that BPMN allows you to show more aspects in your diagrams (e.g. process flow versus data flow).

-2 Comments for “BPMN vs Data Flow Diagrams (DFD)”
+2 thoughts on “BPMN vs Data Flow Diagrams (DFD)

 Leave a Reply